Close-up of balcony design with modern brick textures and planters, highlighting natural materials and minimal geometry.

 Designing a 10 Marla Contemporary Residence in B-17, Islamabad

-Nestled within the evolving urban landscape of B-17 Multi Gardens, this 10 Marla residence reinterprets contemporary architecture through a lens of warmth, restraint, and material honesty.
-Designed by Primarc Studio, the project embraces natural textures and human scale — offering a modern home that feels grounded in its context and time.
+This 10 Marla residence is nestled within the evolving landscape of B-17 Multi Gardens.
+The design reinterprets contemporary architecture through a unique lens.
+Specifically, it focuses on warmth, restraint, and material honesty.
+Designed by Primarc Studio, the project embraces natural textures and a human scale.
+As a result, the modern home feels deeply grounded in its context.
+The goal is simple: to create a home that feels both contemporary and timeless.

-At the heart of the design lies a simple goal to create a home that feels contemporary yet timeless.
-The geometry is composed with restraint: strong horizontal slabs define the upper and lower planes, while the inset balconies and vertical walls articulate privacy and openness in equal measure.
-Natural light filters into interior spaces through large glazed openings, yet the façade maintains a sense of composure and privacy through strategic orientation and screening.
-Planters and creepers soften the composition, blending nature into the architectural fabric.
+The geometry of the house is composed with restraint.
+For example, strong horizontal slabs define the upper and lower planes.
+Meanwhile, inset balconies and vertical walls articulate privacy.
+Natural light filters into the interior spaces through large glazed openings.
+However, the façade maintains a sense of composure through strategic screening.